I am interested in combinatorics and geometry. I particularly like incidence geometry and Euclidean Ramsey theory.

 We give a rigorous computer-assisted proof that a triangle has a periodic billiard path when all its angles are at most 112.3 degrees.
 This nears the apparent boundary for computerized methods occuring at 112.5 degrees.

 This page contains a list of point sets that form many unit distance pairs.
-To my knowledge, these are the best lower bounds for most small numbers.
+They were found using a 'gravity' algorithm.

 One can use this program to easily check the axial symmetry of convex polygons, as well as run our searching algorithm to try to lower the current bound.